emirsapmaz/emirsapmaz/README.md

 ###

-<p align="left">Hi, I'm Emir, a Computer Engineer passionate about hands-on learning and building efficient solutions with Java, C#, and modern technologies like AWS.
-I thrive in collaborative environments and enjoy solving problems with precision and clarity.</p>
+<p align="left">Hi, I’m Emir,  a DevOps Engineer passionate about hands-on learning and building reliable, scalable systems.
+I work with AWS, CI/CD pipelines, and infrastructure automation, and I enjoy building efficient solutions with Java and C#.</p>

 ###